-To avoid effects of confounding variables such as height, gender, or athletic training on cardiovascular responses during LBNP (Goswami et al. 2008) we carefully selected 14 healthy, male volunteers (25±4 years, 76±8 kg, 1.75±0.05 m, and 1.72±0.15 m2 body surface area) of moderate physical fitness, free from cardiovascular, renal, and pulmonary diseases and not on any medication.
-Subjects abstained from the use of tobacco, caffeine, alcohol, and heavy exercise for at least 48 h preceding each investigation and the subjects served as their own controls.
+To avoid effects of confounding variables such as height, gender, or athletic training on cardiovascular responses during LBNP (Goswami et al. 2008) we carefully selected 14 ( $25 \pm 4 \text{ yr}$ , $76 \pm 8 \text{ kg}$ , $1.75 \pm 0.05 \text{ m}$ , and $1.72 \pm 0.15 \text{ m}^2$ body surface area) healthy, male volunteers of moderate physical fitness, free from cardiovascular, renal, and pulmonary diseases and not on any medication.
+Subjects abstained from use of tobacco, caffeine, alcohol, and heavy exercise for at least 48 h preceding each investigation and the subjects served as their own controls.
 The study protocol was approved by the Graz Medical University Research Ethics Committee and written informed consent was obtained from each subject.
-Before the study, LBNP sham runs without blood sampling were carried out for familiarization (Laszlo et al. 1998).
+Before the study, LBNP sham runs without blood sampling were carried out for familiarization (Grasser et al. 2008, Laszlo et al. 1998).

-Protocols were conducted between 9 and 12 a.m. to minimize circadian influences on hemodynamic variables (Gillen et al. 1994, Panza and Quyumi 1991) and were separated by two weeks.
+Protocols were conducted between 9 and 12 a.m. to minimize circadian influences on hemodynamic variables (Gillen et al. 1994; Panza and Quyumi 1991) and were separated by 2 weeks.
 The subjects were fasting and emptied the bladder before each study.
 An antecubital vein was cannulated for blood sampling and administration of indocyanine green (ICG).

-Experiments were carried out in a semi-dark and quiet room maintained at 24 °C and humidity at 55 %.
+Experiments were carried out in a semi-dark and quiet room maintained at 24 °C and humidity at 55%.
 A padded pair of tightly connected chains was used to stabilize and maintain an exact sealing position (Fig 1).
 The box was equipped with a footrest that was individually adjusted before LBNP was commenced.
 A pillow supported the head to avoid stimulation of the otolith organs which has been reported to increase muscle sympathetic nerve activity and calf vascular resistance (Hume and Ray 1999).

-LBNP was applied with the seal at either the UA or IC (Fig. 1).
-The spine of the anterior superior iliac was the IC anatomical landmark; for the upper abdomen, the sealing level was at the lowest palpable rib in the midclavicular line, and therefore, included the splanchnic area in the region exposed to LBNP.
+LBNP was applied with the seal at either the UA or IC (Fig 1).
+The spine of the anterior superior iliac was the IC anatomical landmark; for the upper abdomen, the sealing level was at the lowest palpable rib in the mid-clavicular line, and therefore, included the splanchnic area in the region exposed to LBNP.
 Pressure within the box was lowered electronically by a pump within 10 s and monitored by an electronic gauge (Laszlo et al. 1998).
-LBNP (40 mmHg) lasted for 15 min since longer periods have been shown to affect LBNP tolerance (Greenleaf et al. 2000).
+LBNP (-40 mmHg) lasted for 15 min since longer periods have been shown to affect LBNP tolerance (Greenleaf et al. 2000).
 During LBNP, subjects were instructed to avoid movements of the lower limbs and to breathe normally.

 Baseline data were collected for 30 min in the supine position, with the seal in place, to allow for re-equilibration of gravity-related fluid shifts (Hagan et al. 1978).
 Each LBNP protocol involved sealing at either IC or UA with 14 days between studies in randomized order.
-The time course of the experimental protocol is shown in Figure 2.
+The time course of the experimental protocol is shown in figure 2.